nragland37/cpp-projects/README.md

 /*

-This repository is a collection of C++ assignments, notes, exercises, examples, and source code solutions.
+This repo contains C++ assignments, notes, exercises, examples, and code solutions, each with a brief description and helpful comments in the code for learning purposes.

 Enjoy!